We are at the 1 year mark of owning the Serena & Lily Downing Table. Our family of 6 used this table heavily over the past year at home!

 Basically, the honeymoon stage is long over and the table is treated like our other furniture; it’s part of the old fam bam now!

 We do use placemats… half the time.
 These washable gingham placemats, and these pretty but less washable white washed placemats are what we use.
 (I sprayed the placemats with this watershield to protect them!)

 My kids paint and create their art here with washable paints, markers and play dough.
 They’re supposed to sit at the island or use a vinyl table cloth… and ya know, they do sometimes.

 My husband and I use coasters if we’re having a cold drink (booze).
 For ice cold glass drinks, use coasters.

 The Serena & Lily website description says to always use coasters though… annnd… we don’t do that for the kids.
-For daily meals, we are not going to remember (or care) about coasters under their plastic cups of milk, and I don’t actually think that’s even necessary!
+For daily meals, no coasters under their plastic cups of milk, and I don’t actually think that’s even necessary!